It's not exaggeration to say that there are few beaches as special as those in Scotland.

 Right in the far north-west corner of Scotland lies what is possibly the most dramatic beach in Europe.
-Surrounded by towering cliffs and sea stacks, with the constant pounding of the Atlantic surf, Sandwood Bay is worth the effort to get there.
+Surrounded by towering cliffs and sea stacks, with the constant pounding of the Atlantic surf, Sandwood Bay is well worth the effort it takes to get there.

-A 2-hour walk from the nearest road across bare moorland follows an immaculately maintained path.
-The whole area is now owned by the John Muir Trust.
+The 2-hour walk from the nearest road across bare moorland follows an excellent path.
+The whole area is now owned and immaculately maintained by the John Muir Trust.
 Behind the beach lies some of the best-preserved Machair in Scotland.
 Machair is a Gaelic word meaning low-lying fertile plain.
 It's a rare and unique habitat created by man over centuries.
-It's found in the north-western fringes of Scotland and Ireland - you'll see it next to many of the beaches in this list.
+It's found in the north-western fringes of Scotland and Ireland, and you'll be able to see it next to many of the beaches in this list.

 Beach Fact: The sea stack at the southern end of the beach is called Am Buachaille, which is Gaelic for The Herdsman.